 Finally, after fifteen minutes or so the pain in my stomach subsided.
 The relief was immense.
-The feeling didn’t go away completely, but I was no longer eyeing the upstairs window as a viable option to make it stop.
+The feeling didn’t go away completely, but I was no longer eyeing the third floor window as a viable option to make it stop.
 Now, over an hour later I feel mostly fine, though I’m still burping occasionally and I can still feel it brewing in my gut.
 I suspect my next visit to the bathroom will be soon and very eventful.

 If you like stupid hot sauces this is definitely the best, both in flavor and intensity.
 Despite the pain I intend to finish the bottle (slowly and with food).
 If you’re considering it, definitely give it a go.
-Just make sure you’ve got a day with no other plans and you’re stocked up on toilet paper.
+Just make sure you’ve got a day (or two) with no other plans and you’re stocked up on toilet paper.

 EDIT: I’m not alone in the suffering